 The trip to Langtang National Park is time-consuming and slightly hassling so, you should choose a suitable season to visit the national park.
 The Langtang weather is clear in the Spring season from September to May, during which the forest is green and flowers are blooming.

 Similarly, during autumn, rhododendrons of various colors cover the forest.
 The wild animals and birds are also visible as they stroll around during suitable weather.

 Avoid the winter season (mid-December to February) because the heavy snowfall tends to block the trails and it’s too chilly to walk outside.

-Visitors require permits to enter the Langtang national park.
+Visitors require permits to enter the Langtang National Park.
 You can buy the entry permit at the entrance of the national park.
 For foreigners, the entry ticket costs NRs.
 3000, NRs.
 1500 for SAARC nationals, and NRs.
 100 for Nepalese.
-The entry is free for children below 10 years.
+Entry is free for children below 10 years.
 They may charge extra for the cameras.

 6. Shey Phoksundo National Park

 Located in the midst of the trans-Himalayan ecosystem of the mid-western region, Shey Phoksundo National Park is a spectacular national park established in 1984.
 This serene national park covers an area of 3,555 sq. km. and resides at an altitude of 2,130m to 6,988m.

 Shey Phoksundo National Park encircles various wild animals such as leopard, ghoral, weasel, musk deer, wild dog, marmot, Himalayan tahr, Himalayan black bear, and fox.